This guide is continuously updated with the most recent developments, so check back often!

 Rivers of Light

 “Rivers of Light” is a nighttime spectacular unlike anything ever seen in Disney Parks, combining live music, floating lanterns, water screens and swirling animal imagery.
 The show magically comes to life on the broad, natural stage of the Discovery River, between Discovery Island and Expedition Everest.
 During the show, a pair of mystical hosts come to the river bearing gifts of light and set out from the shore on elaborate lantern vessels for a dramatic dance of water and light to summon animal spirits.
 With the storytellers as guides, the wonders of “Rivers of Light” builds to a stunning crescendo.
 Rivers of Light lasts approximately 15 minutes.

-Rivers of Light debuted on February 17, 2017 and Guests will be able to catch the show on Sundays, Tuesdays, Thursdays, and Saturdays until April 8.
-After that time, they will be able to enjoy the nighttime spectacular nightly.
+Rivers of Light debuted on February 17, 2017 and Guests are able to enjoy the nighttime spectacular nightly.